10 tips for graduate students

-As a member of the Danish Association of Masters and PhDs, you get unrestricted access to advice on career opportunities, as well as feedback on how to improve your CV and applications.
+As a member of DM, a union for Masters and PhDs, you get unrestricted access to advice on career opportunities, as well as feedback on how to improve your CV and applications.
 DM offers courses to strengthen your skills during and after your course of study, in programs like Excel, InDesign, and R. Membership is free for the first year, and costs just 20 DKK per month for one year from the time you complete your education.

 Get a student insurance package from Lærerstandens Brandforsikring with special benefits for members of the Danish Association of Masters and PhDs.

 5. Help to thrive as a student

 DM can help you to make some of the tougher decisions when it comes to choosing a course of study, a student job, an exchange programme, or an internship.
 You can also get advice on what to do if you feel the quality of your learning environment is poor, or if you're having a hard time managing the pressure of your work.